AniketPathak01/Google-Translate-Clone/README.md

 # Google Translator Clone

-This is a simple Google Translator clone built using React and Material-UI.
+This is a Google Translator clone built using React and Material-UI.
 It allows users to translate text between different languages using the MyMemory translation API.

 ## Features